Sales & Marketing Advice

 Components of an Elevator Pitch

-It would help if you aimed to have an elevator pitch that’s 30-60 seconds long, and you risk overstaying your welcome.
+It would be helpful to aim for an elevator pitch that’s 30-60 seconds long, as you risk overstaying your welcome.
 It seems that it needs to be something you can quickly remember to deliver on a moment’s notice.
 After all, you never know when your next networking opportunity will be.

 Think of writing an elevator pitch like writing a persuasive essay: you want to start with a hook to get the listener interested, follow it up with what you do and why they should care, and finish with a call-to-action to continue the conversation and get them involved.